cityofaustin/open-data-manual/inventory.md

 ## Background on City of Austin Data Inventory

 On April 8, 2015, the City Manager issued a memorandum directing all departments to participate in the City of Austin Open Data Initiative 2.0.
-Included in that memorandum was a requirement that each department create an inventory of known data managed and maintained that would indicate:
+Included in that memorandum was a requirement that each department create an inventory of known data that it managed and maintained that would indicate:

 a.
 If the information is publicly-accessible;
 b.
 The date of when the information was made publicly-accessible or when it is scheduled to be made public;